s0lari/Decoy-sploit/README.md

 # Decoy-sploit
 Bunch of honey related items that spoof powersploit.
+The reason for chosing powersploit is that it is a good example of a lot of TTPs that attackers/red teamers use that are also in other tools- this means that we should be able to kill many birds with one stone.

 Starting small, and adding more as I add in interesting methods.